MiRNA Sequencing And Assay Market Size and Share

 MiRNA Sequencing And Assay Market Analysis by Mordor Intelligence

-The miRNA sequencing and assay market size stands at USD 382.71 million in 2025 and is forecast to reach USD 659.85 million by 2030, rising at an 11.51% CAGR.
+The miRNA sequencing and assay market was valued at USD 382.71 million in 2025 and estimated to grow from USD 426.04 million in 2026 to reach USD 728.15 million by 2031, at a CAGR of 11.32% during the forecast period (2026-2031).
 Declining sequencing costs, regulatory clarity in laboratory-developed tests, and rapid uptake of liquid biopsy diagnostics steer this expansion.
 North America retains the largest regional footprint, while Asia-Pacific posts the quickest gains as Chinese genomics infrastructure scales.
 Accuracy gains such as Oxford Nanopore’s 98.8% median precision for direct RNA fragments shorten clinical validation cycles and attract hospital laboratories.
 Pharmaceutical companies integrate miRNA panels into drug discovery workflows, and artificial-intelligence bioinformatics tools cut data-analysis time from days to hours.
 Corporate acquisitions underline an intensifying competitive climate as incumbents and new entrants race to lower per-sample prices and broaden multiomics offerings.

 Key Report Takeaways